Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is rated as good, with residents typically located 298 meters from the nearest stop.
-Service frequency averages 906 trips per day across all routes, equating to approximately 39 weekly trips per individual stop.
+Daily service frequency averages 906 trips across all routes, translating to roughly 39 weekly trips per individual stop.

 Frequently Asked Questions - Transport